-Al Aqsa mosque is the stunning golden domed mosque that sits at the top of the temple mount.
-The mosque has pretty much become the iconic image of Jerusalem, and the temple mount is of religious significance to Jews, Muslims, and Christians alike.
-The gardens that surround the mosque are a beautiful place to stroll and enjoy the views out to the Muslim quarter of the city.
+The Al Aqsa mosque is the stunning golden-domed mosque that sits at the top of the Temple Mount.
+The mosque has pretty much become the iconic image of Jerusalem and is often displayed on postcards and travel literature.

 Follow Jesus’ Last Steps at Via Dolorosa

-The old cobbled street of Via Dolorosa is of significant importance here in Jerusalem.
+The old cobbled street of Via Dolorosa is of significant importance in Jerusalem.
 It is here where Jesus is said to have walked his last steps as he staggered through the city to be crucified.